Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and

-In the course of the measurements at different $z$ positions, the retrieved transverse positions (with respect to the center of the selected insets) coincide to within a few tens of nanometers and the direction angles to within about ten degrees.
-The estimated defocus spacings are on the order of 200~nm as expected.
-Given the long integration times, a total of about 40000 photons were detected for each molecule, so that according to the CR analysis even the estimates of wobble are meaningful.
-However the levels of error in the measurements are not yet at the level of those predicted by the CR bounds, given imperfections of the determination of the reference PSF basis used for the parameter's retrieval, as commented in the Discussion section.
+In the course of the measurements at different $z$ positions, the retrieved transverse positions (with respect to the center of the selected insets) present an uncertainty (namely the averaged standard deviation for each molecule, weighted by the number of measurements) of about 13 nm in both $x$ and $y$, and a corresponding directional uncertainty of about five degrees.
+The estimated defocus spacings average to 198 nm but have an uncertainty of almost 50 nm.
+The uncertainty in the wobble solid angle is just below $0.9$.
+Given the long integration times, a total of about 40000 photons were detected for each molecule, with a SBR of about 1/3, so that according to the CR analysis the uncertainties for the three spatial coordinates are about six times larger than the CR lower bound ($\sigma_{x,y}\approx 2.3$ nm and $\sigma_z\approx 7.5$ nm), and similarly for the directional parameters ($\sigma_\theta\approx 0.8^\circ$ and $\sigma_\Omega\approx 0.13$).
+Recall that the PSF basis used for the retrieval was constructed from measurements for 100 nm beads, which do lead to slightly larger CR lower bounds than point dipoles.